Tunable spin dynamics in chiral soliton lattice: Lagrangian and Equation of Motion

 where

-and $\alpha$ is a small coefficient $\alpha =0.01\sim 0.1$ representing the Gilbert damping\cite{Gilbert2004}.
-Using the Eular-Lagrange-Rayleigh equation\cite{Goldstein2001}, the equation of motion becomes
+and $\alpha$ is a small coefficient $\alpha =$0.01--0.1, representing the Gilbert damping\cite{Gilbert2004}.
+Using the Euler-Lagrange-Rayleigh equation\cite{Goldstein2001}, the equation of motion becomes

-Hereafter, we only $\xi_0(t)$ and $Z(t)$ up to linear terms in the equation of motion. $F(<\hat{\bm s}(z,t)>)$ and $\tau(<\hat{\bm s}(z,t)>)$ mean the force and the torque to the local spins due to the conduction electrons, respectively, which are expressed as
+Hereafter, we only take $\xi_0(t)$ and $Z(t)$ up to linear terms in the equation of motion. $F(<\hat{\bm s}(z,t)>)$ and $\tau(<\hat{\bm s}(z,t)>)$ are the force and torque to the local spins due to the conduction electrons, respectively, which are expressed as

 with